sw33tLie/uff/README.md

 # uff - unleashed ffuf fork

-Custom [ffuf](https://github.com/sw33tLie/uff) fork that relies on modified net/http and net/url libraries to avoid strict header and URL parsing, with some additional customizations too.
+`uff` is a custom [ffuf](https://github.com/sw33tLie/uff) fork that relies on modified net/http and net/url libraries to go beyond what regular ffuf can do.

 ## Installation